Guide to development within LAVA¶

 As code, device-type templates need to develop alongside the rest of the codebase.
 The best way to maintain support is to Contributing Upstream so that new features can be tested against your templates and new releases can automatically include updates to your templates.

-install.
-Some dependencies of LAVA are not available with pypi,
+Some dependencies of LAVA are not available with pypi, for example

 Developers can update the installed code on their own systems manually (by copying files into the system paths) and/or use symlinks where appropriate but changes need to be tested in a system which is deployed using the Developer package build before being proposed for review.
 All changes must also pass all the unit tests, unless those tests are already allowed to be skipped using unittest decorators.